 Professionals already holding a medical laboratory technician certification can earn their bachelor’s degree in medical laboratory science at the University of Cincinnati College of Allied Health Sciences.
 This two-year online completer program builds on the skills and knowledge obtained for the initial certification and prepares students to sit for the ASCP medical laboratory scientist exam.

 With the program being entirely online, students won’t have to travel to further their education.
-In fact, this program is designed with working professionals in mind.
-Students must complete 60 semester-credits in clinical immunology; special microbiology; principles of immunohematology; and clinical fluid analysis.
+This program is designed with working professionals in mind.
+Students must complete 60 semester credits in clinical immunology, special microbiology, principles of immunohematology, and clinical fluid analysis.
 Practicum requirements can be completed in clinics near the students’ homes.
 A capstone research project is required to graduate from this program.

-Applicants to the program must have earned an associate degree in CLT or MLT from a NAACLS accredited institution with a minimum grade point average of 2.5 and provide proof of ASCP, AAB, or AMT CLT/MLT certification.
+Applicants must have earned an associate degree in CLT or MLT from an accredited institution with a minimum grade point average of 2.5 and provide proof of ASCP, AAB, or AMT CLT/MLT certification.

 The online bachelor’s of science in medical laboratory science at Weber State University Dumke College of Health Professions is divided into two two-year components.
-Students will complete an associate of applied science for medical laboratory technicians degree in the first two years.
-Students complete more advanced coursework and clinical practices in the second two years to earn their bachelor’s degree.
-This ladder approach allows students to take a break from their studies should the need arise and still have earned a degree.
+In the first two years, students complete an associate of applied science for medical laboratory technicians degree.
+In the second two years, they complete more advanced coursework and clinical practices to earn their bachelor’s degree.
+This ladder approach allows students to take a break from their studies should the need arise and still earn a degree.

-Core coursework includes biostatics, research & laboratory practices; advanced clinical immunohematology; advanced clinical hematology & hemostasis; advanced clinical chemistry; advanced clinical microbiology & molecular diagnostics; and clinical correlation.
+Core coursework includes biostatics, research, and laboratory practices, advanced clinical immunohematology, advanced clinical hematology and hemostasis, advanced clinical chemistry, advanced clinical microbiology and molecular diagnostics, and clinical correlation.

 Graduates of this program will be prepared to work in various growing and high-demand healthcare settings, such as hospitals, clinics, physician practices, pharmaceutical labs, research institutions, veterinary clinics, public health, forensic labs, and blood donation or transplant centers.